This Rising Star Chef Is Black, Vegan — And Only 11 Years Old

 "I'm not bothered," McQueen said recently as he peeled potatoes in Dipalicious' kitchen.
 "I skipped ahead to having my own proper restaurant anyway."

-Now he enjoys a childhood of industrial blenders for Christmas, iPad breaks to play Cooking Mama, and international fame, but it wasn't always so giddy.
+Now he enjoys a childhood of industrial blenders for Christmas, iPad breaks to play Cooking Mama and international fame, but it wasn't always so giddy.
 When McQueen was 7, his stay-at-home mother said she began suffering from hemiplegic migraines, which would paralyze half her body for up to 24 hours.
 In order to make sure her six kids got fed, she said she tried teaching her eldest child to cook, but it was McQueen, second-eldest, who took to it.
 His father, the son of Jamaican immigrants, had barely taught McQueen how to fry fish before the precocious young chef stumbled upon a PETA video on YouTube and became vegan, joining a British renaissance in plant-based eating.
 (Similarly, McGarry's early signature dish was a beet Wellington).

 McQueen approaches his veganism with kids-say-the-darndest-things candor, leaving carrots and almond milk out for Santa, along with a note telling him why he should be vegan.
 Or asking attendees at a vegan conference — for which he sat as an expert in a panel discussion — to raise their hands if they're not vegan, then asking them plainly, "Why are you not vegan?"
 On a national evening news program, he said milk is "cows' pus" (because of common mastitis).
 Does he ever drink Coca-Cola?
 "No, it's used to clean toilets."
 But his candor cuts both ways: On his televised food competition, he called natto "disgusting."

 Although he is often cited as an "award-winning chef," the awards he has won have been for vegan compassion and entrepreneurship, not cooking — yet.
-Whereas McGarry was re-creating labyrinthine recipes from The French Laundry Cookbook, the go-tos of McQueen's separate Dipalicious food brand are easy purées and smoothies.
-His vegan Caribbean offerings at Boxpark showcased simple, on-trend dishes including pumpkin soup (£7), bbq jackfruit with breadfruit chips (£8), and callaloo (£8).
+Whereas McGarry was re-creating labyrinthine recipes from The French Laundry Cookbook, the go-tos of McQueen's separate Dipalicious food brand are easy purees and smoothies.
+His vegan Caribbean offerings at Boxpark showcased simple, on-trend dishes including pumpkin soup (£7), barbecue jackfruit with breadfruit chips (£8) and callaloo (£8).
 While it's easy for Caribbean spice to punch the tongue with heat, his hugs it with flavor: Omari umami.
-Dipalicious sold no desserts except for its sweet namesake dipping sauces (£4.99) — a purée of peaches and pears with nutmeg, for example.
+Dipalicious sold no desserts except for its sweet namesake dipping sauces (£4.99) — a puree of peaches and pears with nutmeg, for example.
 McQueen also made sure to offer smaller-portioned kids' meals (£3.99), although child vegans are controversial.

 McQueen's next big-picture dream is to convert a bus to a food truck and drive around the country with his father, a bus driver, evangelizing veganism's moral and nutritional imperatives.
 "You can tell people that food is healthy or kind to animals," he said while eating dairy-free raspberry ice cream from What The Pitta, the other vegan shop at Boxpark Croydon, "but they won't care unless the food is fun and delicious."